YipinXiong/Notes-For-FrontEnd/Dive into the world of - Front End.md

 instructor.sayHi(); // "Hello Yipin"

 /*
-	Arrow functions do not have their own keyword this.
-The keyword this 		refers to its enclosing context (the instructor object).
+	Arrow functions do not have their own keyword `this`.
+The keyword `this` 		refers to its enclosing context (the instructor object).

 	Note that we cannot use arrow function in sayHi property.
 	In the code below, `this` keyword refers to the global context